dell/omnia/docs/Installation_Guides/INSTALL_OMNIA_CLI.md

 * `ansible-playbook platforms/jupyterhub.yml -i inventory`
 * `ansible-playbook platforms/kubeflow.yml -i inventory`

->> __Note:__ When the Internet connectivity is unstable or slow, it may take more time to pull the images to create the Kubeflow containers.
+>> **Note**: When the Internet connectivity is unstable or slow, it may take more time to pull the images to create the Kubeflow containers.
 If the time limit is exceeded, the **Apply Kubeflow configurations** task may fail.
 To resolve this issue, you must redeploy Kubernetes cluster and reinstall Kubeflow by completing the following steps:
 * Format the OS on manager and compute nodes.
 * In the `omnia_config.yml` file, change the k8s_cni variable value from calico to flannel.
 * Run the Kubernetes and Kubeflow playbooks.